 Like all prehistoric counterparts of today’s animals, the prehistoric cats were usually larger, heavier, and more robust than today’s felines.
 Here are the top five largest prehistoric cats.

 Please keep in mind that the list below is still controversial.
-It is based on the largest known specimens.
-It can be changed at any time with a newly found fossil.
+It is based on the largest known specimens and can be changed at any time with a newly found fossil.

 5. Xenosmilus

-Only Smilodon populator, the largest cat ever lived, was noticeably larger amongst the saber-toothed cats.
-It was as big as most adult male lions and tigers, and was much more robust, with shorter, stronger limbs and a very powerful neck.
+Only Smilodon populator and Machairodus horribilis were noticeably larger amongst the saber-toothed cats.
+Xenosmilus was as big as most adult male lions and tigers, and was much more robust, with shorter, stronger limbs and a very powerful neck.

 Two fairly intact Xenosmilus specimens were found by amateur fossil hunters in 1983 (1981 by some sources) in the Haile limestone mines in Alachua County, Florida.
 In 1994 the fossils were examined, and it was decided that the cats were of an entirely new genus.

-The head-body length of the American lion is estimated to have been 1.6-2.5 m (5 ft 3 in–8 ft 2 in) and it would have stood 1.2 m (3.9 ft) at the shoulder.
-Thus, it was smaller than its contemporary competitor for prey, the giant short-faced bear, which was the largest carnivoran of North America at the time.
+The head-body length of the American lion is estimated to have been 1.6-2.5 meters (5 feet 3 inches-8 feet 2 inches) and it would have stood 1.2 meters (3.9 feet) at the shoulder.
+Thus, it was smaller than its contemporary competitor for prey, the giant short-faced bear, which was the largest carnivoran in North America at the time.

-The American lion was not as heavily built as the saber-toothed cat Smilodon populator, which may have weighed up to 400 kg (880 lb).
+The American lion was not as heavily built as the saber-toothed cat Smilodon populator.
 Sorkin (2008) estimated the American lion to weigh roughly 420 kg (930 lb), but a more recent study showed an average weight for males of 256 kg (564 lb) and 351 kg (774 lb) for the largest specimen analyzed.

 The Ngandong tiger (Panthera tigris

-Although Raúl Valvert (2014) later estimated the straight length to be between 172 to 233 centimeters, while the length over the curves was estimated to be 258-350 cm.
-The minimum weight for females was estimated at 143 kg, although males can weigh up to 368 kg, with
+Although Raúl Valvert (2014) later estimated the straight length to be between 172 to 233 centimeters (5 feet 8 inches to 7 feet 8 inches), while the length over the curves was estimated to be 258 to 350 cm (between 8 feet 5 inches and 11 feet 6 inches).
+The minimum weight for females was estimated at 143 kg (315 lbs), although males can weigh up to 368 kg (811 lbs), with

 The coat pattern of Smilodon is unknown, but it has been artistically restored with plain or spotted patterns.